Aerospace Engineering (Private Pilot Instruction) BEng

 Course description

-All our students also take the Global Engineering Challenge, where teams of students work to solve engineering problems in developing countries.
-This is designed to develop you as a professional engineer and enhance your career prospects.
+Join teams of students to solve engineering problems in developing countries – pushing you to develop you as a professional engineer and enhancing your career prospects.

 This course is accredited by the Royal Aeronautical Society, the Institution of Mechanical Engineers, the Institution of Engineering and Technology and the Institute of Materials, Minerals and Mining.